If the most useful trick for beating the means test involves projecting health care expenses, the second most useful trick involves taxes.

 Add to your projected tax liability on the form an amount that gets you caught up for this year.

-Then, again, if you get a fat refund each year, your withholding exaggerates your actual tax liability and you need to reduce the figure.
+It works the opposite if you get a fat refund each year: your withholding exaggerates your actual tax liability and you need to reduce the figure.
+Rough and dirty, reduce your monthly future tax liability by 1/12th of the refund you get, federal and state.

 Second, if your income/deduction situation is or will be changing, make the corresponding change for means test purposes.